First Principles

 Generalized Mean Value theorem

-where is a value between a and b.
+where x is a value between a and b.

 Taylor's theorem